-- If you are male, you have to be registered with Selective Service for the draft.
+- You have to be registered with Selective Service for the draft if you are male.

 - You must also have a valid SSN.

-- Only US citizen, a US national, or a US permanent resident.
+- Only US citizens, a US nationals, or a US permanent residents.
 Some non-residents and non-citizens are eligible, including refugees or hold a T-Visa (for victims of human trafficking)

 What Type of Aid Can I Receive?